ear7h/eblog/README.md

 ```

 In general the program needs 3 files: the template, an input, and an output.
-When run with no arguments, file named `template` with any extension is
+When run with no arguments, file named `template` is
 searched for in all parent directories, and input and output is done
 through stdin and stdout.
 A user defined template file can be given via
 the `-t` flag.